objectisliper/restapiNoFramework/readme.md

 to host project.

 ## Wasted time
->2h to install and configure all lib.
+>2h to install and configure all libs.

 >2h to hate doctrine.